Advertiser Disclosure

 • Could take away from your own internal online sales

-Instacart primarily focuses on grocery delivery, while also delving into alcohol and other retail delivery.
-Unlike restaurant delivery services, there really isn't much for retail business owners to think about when partnering with Instacart.
+Unlike restaurant delivery services, there isn't much for retail business owners to think about when partnering with Instacart.
 It has personal shoppers who will gather the products themselves and, often, your business may find itself on Instacart's platform even without you knowing it.

-Instacart does not disclose its fees for businesses online and it's not immediately clear how stores can partner with Instacart.
-So, you'll have to contact the company to find out how to list your products on Instacart.
+Instacart does not disclose its fees for businesses online, and it’s not immediately clear how stores can partner with Instacart.
+So, you’ll have to contact the company to find out how to list your products on Instacart.
 Instacart does say that stores can set their own prices on Instacart and that these prices can be higher than the price they charge in person.

-Instacart doesn't have built-in POS integrations, but you can use its API to integrate your point of sale transaction information with Instacart to reconcile your sales data.
-You can also use the Instacart API to integrate Instacart into your eCommerce website.
+Instacart doesn’t have built-in POS integrations, but you can use its API to integrate your POS transaction information with Instacart to reconcile your sales data.

 Get Started With Instacart